golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 We add three attributes that are specific to our service logic:

-* `url` - where our provider will be accepting requests
+* `url` - where Erigolem RPC (running on the provider) will be accepting requests
-* `auth` - user/password pair that must be provided with each request
+* `auth` - credentials that must be provided with each request
 * `network` - Ethereum network name

 They are initialized to `None` and later - when the service starts - will be updated with the data acquired from the runtime.